hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 * Central state management

 ???
-**Terraform enterprise also provides safe and secure storage for your state files.
-Instead of having that important state file stored on someone's laptop, now it is safely stored in the Terraform Cloud application.
+**Terraform Cloud/Enterprise also provides safe and secure storage for your state files.
+Instead of having that important state file stored on someone's laptop, now it is safely stored in the Terraform application.
 Only those who need access to the state file can see it, and it is protected from being overwritten or corrupted.**

 ---
 name: why-tfc-5